atharvakej/DPBH-LogicGates/README.md

 ## Installation

-1. Download the ClearInfo extension from the Chrome Web Store.
+1. Unload the Extension in Chrome Browser.
 2. Click on the extension icon in your browser to activate ClearInfo.
 3. Browse the web as usual, and ClearInfo will automatically detect and encounter dark patterns on websites.